Filters narrow down your search result to only include the data you want to see.

 If you ever find that your search or Liveboard does not appear to contain all the data you want to see, check for any existing filters and remove them by clicking the X to see all the data.

 |Filtering on NULL and empty values is a special case.
-You can find out more about how these values are represented and how to filter for them in About filtering on null, blank, or empty values.|
+You can find out more about how these values are represented and how to filter for them in About filtering on null, blank, or empty values.

 Simple filters can be applied to searches in a few different ways.
 You can use the search bar or choose Filter from the column header or axis label.
 You can apply simple filters to your search, whether it shows a table or a chart.
 Your filters remain part of the search even when you change the visualization type.

-When adding a filter from the More menu icon , in the column header or by clicking on a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and a checkbox selector for the values.
+When adding a filter from the More menu icon , in the column header or by selecting a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and a checkbox selector for the values.
 If the column contains a date, you can see a calendar selector when applying a filter.
 This is also where you can apply bulk filters.

 If you have a large worksheet or table with thousands or millions of rows, you may want to create bulk filters.
 You can paste in a list of filter values to include or exclude, without having to click the box next to each value in the filter selector.